 The project's chosen technological stack combines robust back- and front-end technologies to ensure scalability, flexibility, interoperability, and user-friendliness.

 Our ERP development experts utilize Java 17, Spring Boot 3, and Postgres 14 for the back end and ReactJS and TypeScript for the front end.
-We manage infrastructure and CI/CD processes through GCP, Kubernetes, Helm, Jenkins, Argo CD, and Grafana.
+We manage infrastructure and CI/CD processes through Google Cloud Platform, Kubernetes, Helm, Jenkins, Argo CD, and Grafana.

 Next, we moved on to breathing life into prototypes and integrating envisioned functionalities into one system.
 The phase started with microservices architecture design.
 Such an approach to system composition empowers us to scale it according to changing needs.
 Besides, microservices architecture incorporates updates without causing interruptions to the software system's functioning.

-Geomotiv opted for Google Cloud Platform (GCP) to set up the ERP’s cloud infrastructure.
+Geomotiv opted for Google Cloud Platform to set up the ERP’s cloud infrastructure.
 The platform offers affordable on-demand services, which turned out to be in line with our objectives and strategy.
-Another factor affecting our choice was the GCP’s capacity to scale up and down according to our needs.
+Another factor affecting our choice was the Google Cloud Platform’s capacity to scale up and down according to our needs.

 Our company orchestrated the development process using the Agile ERP development methodology - Scrum framework.
 According to this technique, our team used an iterative approach to ERP development.
 We conducted detailed planning sessions only before upcoming sprints, engaged in backlog grooming, and demonstrated shippable increments regularly.